written by Seth Lockhead and David Farr

 directed by Joe Wright

 Wow.
 I was under the impression that this would just be a silly way to spend a couple of hours, but I couldn’t have been more wrong.
-The plot certainly is quite over-the-top (CIA agent goes rogue with his young daughter, whom he trains over the years as a highly efficient survivalist and killer), and the film itself is directed in a highly stylized manner.
-But the script keeps things grounded in real details – the way Hanna makes her first friends, discovers things like electricity, and goes on a first “date” where she’s transfixed by the joy of music.
+The plot is certainly over the top (CIA agent goes rogue with his young daughter, whom he trains over the years as a highly efficient survivalist and killer), and the film itself is directed in a highly stylized manner.
+But the script keeps things grounded in real details: The way Hanna makes her first friends, discovers things like electricity, and goes on a first “date” where she’s transfixed by the joy of music.

-Everything is anchored by a fantastic performance by Saoirse Ronan as Hanna, dynamically choreographed action sequences, and an electric score by The Chemical Brothers.
-References abound to fairy tales and the work of the Grimm brothers (a great touch is a shot of the antagonist “witch,” played by Cate Blanchett, as she emerges from the mouth of a giant wolf head at an amusement park).
+Everything is anchored by a wonderful lead performance by Saoirse Ronan, dynamically choreographed action sequences, and an electric score by The Chemical Brothers.
+References abound to fairy tales and the work of the Grimm brothers (a great touch is a shot of the antagonist, played by Cate Blanchett, as she emerges from the mouth of a giant wolf’s mouth at an amusement park).

 Carlos I. Cuevas